 Americans are naturally one of the most optimistic people you’ll ever meet.
 You’ve been sold the American dream from a young age and taught to believe that it’s all within your grasp.
 A recent study showed that 85% of millennials believe they’ll achieve the dream of owning a home even though they don’t have a plan for getting there.

-The ancillary costs take people by surprise and leave them feeling overwhelmed or questioning their decision to buy a home.
+The ancillary costs are first-time homebuyer expenses that often take people by surprise.
+Then they feel overwhelmed and question their decision to buy a home.
 A report by Zillow and Thumbtack shows the average US home spends $9,000 a year on maintenance costs and hidden homeownership bills.

-So let’s not be blind about the costs are typical for first-time homebuyers.
+So let’s not be blind about the costs that are typical for first-time homebuyers.
+This is one of the most common mistakes that first-time buyers make.
 Instead, we’ll be informed and ahead of the game.

 1. Down Payment